BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at

-The mean velocity offset of the BLR model is $v_\mathrm{b}=-19\pm8~\kms$, with a significance of only 2.5~\textsigma, which we find no strong evidence for a velocity offset, given that we miss the peak of the BLR due to the absorption.
-The velocity of the absorber is also very close to the systemic velocity, $\vabs = -36_{-10}^{+9}~\kms$ (4~\textsigma).
-This weak blueshift echoes the blueshift of the BLR, such that their difference is fully consistent with 0 (within 1.1~\textsigma), implying that the dense-gas absorber is at rest relative to the BLR.
+The mean velocity offset of the BLR model is $v_\mathrm{b}=-18\pm8~\kms$.
+This is only a 2.5~\textsigma difference, so we do not regard it as strong evidence for a velocity offset, especially since we miss the peak of the BLR due to the absorption.
+The velocity of the \Halpha absorber is also very close to the systemic velocity, $\vabs = -40\pm10~\kms$.
+This weak blueshift echoes the blueshift of the BLR, such that their difference $22\pm13~\kms$ is fully consistent with zero (within 1.7~\textsigma), implying that the dense-gas absorber is at or very near rest-frame velocity relative to the BLR.

-While a single rest-frame absorber could indicate an inflow/outflow directed close to the plane of the sky, there is increasing evidence for near rest-frame absorbers being common, favouring stationary equilibrium, such as a gas disc, or at least long-lived structures, such as stalling gas clouds.
+While a single rest-frame absorber could indicate an inflow/outflow directed close to the plane of the sky, there is increasing evidence for near rest-frame absorbers being common \citep[e.g.,][]{ma+2025,deugenio+2025e,deugenio+2025g}, favouring stationary equilibrium, such as a gas disc, or at least long-lived structures, such as stalling gas clouds.
 Indeed, if we adopt the column density $N_\mathrm{H} \sim 10^{24}~\mathrm{cm}^{-2}$ estimated from the strength of the Balmer absorption \citepalias{ji+2025}, the gas absorber could be long-lived even under a high-\ledd scenario, because the cross section for absorption depends on the dust fraction \citep{fabian+2008}, which we estimate to be low.
 In fact, from the dust-to-column density ratio of the Milky Way and from the hydrogen column density of \citetalias{ji+2025}, we can derive constraints on the dust and metallicity properties of the absorbing gas.
 Following the method of \citet[][their eq.~1]{deugenio+2024b}, we can write